For decades, Myanmar has been a country that has produced large numbers of refugees. Hundreds of thousands of people have sought safety abroad.

 In 1990 a general election was won by Aung San Suu Kyi’s National League for Democracy.
 The League, however, was not allowed to take power, and more people fled to Thailand.

 There are many natural disasters in Myanmar, especially floods and landslides.
 These cause many people to move temporarily.
-About 41,000 were estimated to have been forced to move within Myanmar because of natural disasters.
+About 50,000 people were estimated to have been forced to move within Myanmar because of natural disasters in 2020.

 It is estimated that sudden disasters will cause on average more than 569,000 people to move every year.